-- 1. Students must demonstrate math proficiency through one of the following means: score 520 or higher on the mathematics portion of the SAT; complete a college math course at or above the level of intermediate algebra with a grade of C or better (a C- does not count), or pass the Math Proficiency test which will be offered during the fall and spring Entry Colloquium sessions on the McMinnville campus.
-Math proficiency must be demonstrated (1) by the end of a student's first year at Linfield or (2) by the end of a student's sophomore year. - 2.
+- 1. A maximum of 108 quarter credits earned at a community college can be transferred to Linfield College. - 2.
+In general, only courses with letter prefixes and numbers above 100 are accepted at Linfield. - 3.
+Courses in which a grade of "C" or better has been earned are transferable to Linfield. - 4.
+In addition, there are two courses required to meet the Diversity Requirement and two courses required in Writing-Intensive courses.
+These requirements can be met by courses from the five Areas of Inquiry. - 5.
+Students must demonstrate math proficiency by the time they have completed 60 semester hours through one of the following means: Score 520 or higher on the mathematics portion of the SAT; complete a college math course at or above the level of intermediate algebra with a grade of "C" or better (a" C-" does not count); or pass the Math Proficiency test that will be offered during the fall and spring Entry Colloquium sessions on the McMinnville campus.
+For transfer students, math proficiency must be demonstrated by the end of the student's first year at Linfield. - 6.
 Courses used to fulfill Linfield Curriculum requirements must be at least three credit hours.
-A course that transfers as a two semester hour class will not on its own serve as an equivalent to a three semester hour course.
+A course that transfers as a two semester hour class will not on its own serve as an equivalent to a three semester hour course. - 7.
+While no single course can fill more than one Area of Inquiry, many courses may contribute simultaneously to an Area of Inquiry, the Diversity Requirement, and the Writing-Intensive Requirement.
+Careful records should be kept by students and their advisors each semester regarding the LC designations of selected courses. - 8.
+This guide is subject to change without notice and should not be regarded as a contract between Linfield College and students attending Southwestern Oregon Community College.